jeremehancock/Bludit-Vagrant/README.md

 # Bludit-Vagrant
 Vagrant for [Bludit Flat File CMS](https://www.bludit.com/)

 The goal of this project is to create a quick virtual machine setup with a Bludit installation for testing and development purposes.
-The following technologies are automatically installed for you:
+The following technologies are automatically installed for you.
 * Ubuntu Bionic (18.04)
 * Apache
 * PHP